- 1 How does a dehumidifier for the entire house work?

 - More maintenance.

-Hopefully these advantages and disadvantages can help you determine whether you’ll need a portable unit, or in fact an entire whole house system.
+Hopefully these advantages and disadvantages can help you determine whether you’ll need a portable unit, or in fact an entire house system.

 If you have a home with multiple rooms and walls, then a whole house system would be better.